Joseph II, Holy Roman Emperor: Domestic policy

-The death of Maria Theresa on 29 November 1780 left Joseph free to pursue his own policy, and he immediately directed his government on a new course, attempting to realize his ideal of enlightened despotism acting on a definite system for the good of all.
-He undertook the spread of education, the secularization of church lands, the reduction of the religious orders and the clergy, in general, to complete submission to the lay state, the issue of the Patent of Toleration (1781) providing limited guarantee of freedom of worship, and the promotion of unity by the compulsory use of the German language (replacing Latin or in some instances local languages)—everything which from the point of view of 18th-century philosophy, the Age of Enlightenment, appeared "reasonable".
+The death of Maria Theresa on 29 November 1780 left Joseph free to pursue his own policy, and he immediately directed his government on a new course, attempting to realise his ideal of enlightened despotism acting on a definite system for the good of all.
+He undertook the spread of education, the secularization of church lands, the reduction of the religious orders and the clergy, in general, to complete submission to the lay state, the issue of the Patent of Toleration (1781) providing limited guarantee of freedom of worship, and the promotion of unity by the compulsory use of the German language (replacing Latin or in some instances local languages) — everything which from the point of view of 18th century philosophy, the Age of Enlightenment, appeared "reasonable".
 He strove for administrative unity with characteristic haste to reach results without preparation.
 Joseph carried out measures of the emancipation of the peasantry, which his mother had begun, and abolished serfdom in 1781.

-After the outbreak of the French Revolution in 1789, Joseph sought to help the family of his estranged sister Queen Marie Antoinette of France and her husband King Louis XVI.
-Joseph kept an eye on the development of the revolution, and became actively involved in the planning of a rescue attempt.
-These plans failed, however, either due to Marie Antoinette's refusal to leave her children behind in favor of a faster carriage or Louis XVI's reluctance to become a fugitive king.
+After the outbreak of the French Revolution in 1789, Joseph sought to help the family of his estranged sister Queen Marie Antoinette of France and her husband, King Louis XVI.
+Joseph kept an eye on the development of the revolution and became actively involved in the planning of a rescue attempt.
+These plans failed, however, either due to Marie Antoinette's refusal to leave her children behind in favour of a faster carriage or Louis XVI's reluctance to become a fugitive king.